Gabriella439/slides/evangelism/marketing.md

 > * __Target "customer"__
 >
 >   Is there a single, identifiable person/lead/manager within a software
->   engineering organization with the technical authority to adopt our tool?
+>   engineering organization with the technical authority to adopt our tool
+>   on behalf of the rest of the organization?
 >
 > * __Compelling reason to adopt__
 >